 The Submer Take

 The carbon offsetting mechanism per se is actually not that complicated.
-It is difficult to foresee however the effect that the adoption of this system will have on the reduction in global emissions.
+However, it is difficult to foresee the effect that the adoption of this system will have on the reduction in global emissions.

-Here at Submer, we not only set out to bring our customers higher densities, amazing efficiencies in energy and building costs.
-We also want to do our part to lessen the impact of the datacenter industry on climate change, hoping to leave the world in a better state than in which we found it.
+At Submer, we not only set out to provide higher densities and cheaper costs, but also to do our part to lessen the datacenters’ impact on climate change – to leave the world in a better state than how we found it!